renattaaa/product-management-system/README.md

-# product-management-system
+A fullstack product management system consisting of:

+- Backend: FastAPI with JWT authentication and MongoDB
+- Frontend: React / Next.js

-Fullstack Product Management System built with FastAPI (Backend) and React/Next.js (Frontend).
-Features include JWT authentication, user management, and product CRUD integrated with MongoDB.
+This system supports authentication, user management, and product CRUD operations.